ucla-econ-425t/2023winter/syllabus/syllabus.md

 ## Final Grade

-Grades will be based on the homework (70%) and participation (class attendance, pop quiz, ask questions, engage on Slack and in office hours, 30%).
+Grades will be based on the homework (60%), Friday labs (20%), and participation (class attendance, pop quiz, ask questions, engage on Slack and in office hours, 20%).
 Auditors must earn a respectable D to gain recording of this course.

 ## UCLA ADA Policy